-We envision an artistic community where the breadth of the human dignity is creatively realized, inspiring everyone to collectively, and proactively develop their sense of individual potential and global mindfulness.
+We envision an artistic community where the breadth of human dignity is creatively realized, inspiring everyone to collectively and proactively develop their sense of individual potential and global mindfulness.

 The Office of Intercultural Student Engagement (ISE) cultivates an environment that recognizes an ever-changing campus and global community.
 ISE nurtures the holistic growth and inspiration of emergent artists and designers to enhance social consciousness, cultural mindfulness, self-actualization, and inclusive dialogues.